Bayesian Modeling and Estimation of Linear Time-Varying Systems using Neural Networks and Gaussian Processes: Example Applications

 \subsubsection{Formulation and Experimental Setup}

-To simulate a non-stationary channel, a time-varying impulse response $h[n,k]$ was created by smoothly interpolating between three distinct Finite Impulse Responses (FIRs), as visualized in the Appendix (visualized in Figure~\ref{fig:ltv_ground_truth_generation}).
+To simulate a non-stationary channel, a time-varying impulse response $h[n,k]$ was created by smoothly interpolating between three distinct Finite Impulse Responses (FIRs), as shown in Figure~\ref{fig:ltv_ground_truth_generation}.
 The interpolation is governed by a set of time-varying weights $\alpha_i[n]$:

-where $\sum \alpha_i[n] = 1$ and $h[n]$ is the impulse response vector at time $n$.
+where $\alpha_i[n] \ge 0$ and $\sum_{i=1}^{3} \alpha_i[n] = 1$ for all $n$, and $h[n]$ is the impulse response vector at time $n$.
 A single seismic signal from the "Earthquakes" dataset was used as the known input signal $f[n]$.
-The observed output $g[n]$ was generated by convolving $f[n]$ with the time-varying $h[n,k]$ and adding white Gaussian noise.
+The latent noiseless output $g[n]$ was generated by convolving $f[n]$ with the time-varying $h[n,k]$, and the observed output was then defined as $y[n] = g[n] + \nu[n]$ with white Gaussian noise $\nu[n]$.
 The complete set of synthetic signals used is shown in Figure~\ref{fig:ltv_experiment1_example_pair}.
-It is important to note that this generative model, with additive noise, differs slightly from the theoretical framework where the impulse response itself is stochastic, demonstrating the method's robustness to varied assumptions.
+It is important to note that this generative model, with additive observation noise, differs from the latent stochastic impulse-response model developed earlier.
+This mismatch is intentional: the experiment is designed as a robustness test to assess whether the posterior representation remains useful even when the assumed source of uncertainty differs from the true data-generating mechanism.